-Staff and the Resource and Facilities Committee recommend the Board authorize staff to enter into a contract with Kyle Groundwater for the hydrogeological services related to the development of a Well Rehabilitation Prioritization Plan, well rehabilitation master specifications, bid support, and baseline testing.
+Staff recommends that the Board authorize staff to enter into a contract with Kyle Groundwater for the hydrogeological services related to the development of a Well Rehabilitation Prioritization Plan, well rehabilitation master specifications, bid support, and baseline testing.

 The Board's only alternative is to continue with previous reactive maintenance.